Bayesian spatial+: A joint model perspective: Applications to real data

-We fit four models to the data using thin-plate regression splines (TPRS) with 150 basis functions and use 2 MCMC chains, each with 5000 MCMC samples and a warm-up of 2500 iterations.
+\paragraph{Results} We fit all models to the data using TPRS with 150 basis functions and use four MCMC chains, each with 2000~posterior samples and a warm-up comprised of 3000~iterations.
 Table~\ref{tab:application} presents the confidence and credible intervals for the estimate of $\beta_{temp}$.
-The standard spatial models yield similar estimates for $\beta_{temp}$.
-In contrast, the frequentist spatial+ method results in a notable reduction in the coefficient estimate, suggesting the presence of spatial confounding.
-The Bayesian spatial+ method further decreases the estimate, consistent with its more robust handling of spatial confounding.
-This is shown in the findings from the simulation study, where the frequentist spatial+ reduces bias relative to the standard spatial models, and the Bayesian spatial+ achieves an even greater bias reduction.
+The results indicate evidence of spatial confounding since the estimates of the models corrected for spatial confounding change compared to the spatial model.
+Relative to the standard spatial model ($\hat{\beta}_{temp}=-0.82$), \texttt{spatial+freq} shows increased magnitude ($\hat{\beta}_{temp}=-0.89$), while the Bayesian spatial+ methods achieve larger corrections ($\hat{\beta}_{temp} = -0.97$).
+The consistency across Bayesian spatial+ methods suggests robust bias correction, with \texttt{spatial+cut} performing similarly to \texttt{spatial+hn} and \texttt{spatial+simple}.
+These findings align with our simulation results, confirming that Bayesian spatial+ methods provide more effective spatial confounding correction than the frequentist approach.
+An $\hat{R} < 1.1$ indicates convergence.